pascalpepe/django-quickstart/README.rst

 This repository provides yet another project template that aims at taking care of the necessary boilerplate when starting a new Django project.
-It is obviously more opinionated that the one included in Django, but hopefully not too much.
+It is obviously more opinionated than the one included in Django, but hopefully not too much.

 By using this template, you will start with a project for which: